replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 ## Prerequisites

 Before you install an application with the kots CLI, you must complete the following prerequisites:

+* Install the kots CLI.
+See [Installing the kots CLI](/reference/kots-cli-getting-started).

 * Create a ConfigValues manifest file to define your configuration preferences for the application.
 Ensure that you can access the ConfigValues file that you create from your installation environment.